Alex-Nguyen/P1.7/README.md

 }
 ````

-## Work reports
+# Work reports
 ### Vinh Nguyen

-1. Instruction to get and syn your data (from iPhone) to Firebase
+1. Instruction to get and sync your data (from iPhone) to Firebase
 ````
 Step 1: Clone or Download the HealthKitForClass folder Step 2: Create an Apple Developer Account (https://developer.apple.com/programs/enroll/)